MinaProtocol/mina/frontend/website/jobs/frontend-engineer.markdown

 date: 2019-06-20
 ---

-Help us build accessible, usable, delightful products on top of the Coda Cryptocurrency Protocol!
+Help us build accessible, usable, delightful products on top of the Coda Protocol!

-We’re seeking a frontend product engineer who is also excited by building beautiful products.
+We’re seeking a product engineer who is also excited by building beautiful products.
 While it's hard to say exactly what we'll work on given that we are such an early-stage startup, we expect projects to include:

 - Wallet software that is a joy to use, with innovative onboarding and account recovery mechanisms.
 - The product side of developer tools and SDKs
 - Imaginative cryptocurrency applications that showcase what’s possible with a lightweight blockchain

-# Requirements
+## Requirements

 - An internship or 1+ years engineering experience
     - Bonus: Worked on a product team doing frontend work
 - Willingness to work on-site in a San Francisco based office
 - Exposure to a declarative frontend framework, such as React, Angular, Vue, Elm etc.
-    - Bonus for experience with React Hooks or GraphQL
+    - Bonus: Experience with React Hooks or GraphQL

-# Grab Bag (at least one of the following)
+## Nice to have (at least one of the following)

 - Familiarity with functional programming, know your way around map and reduce.